turu/yalal/README.md

 # Should I use these implementations in production
 ![N|Solid](https://i.kym-cdn.com/entries/icons/mobile/000/005/180/YaoMingMeme.jpg)

-**No.**
+**If you like to see the world burn, then yes.
+Otherwise, caution is advised.**

-The source code of algorithms and data structures in this repository is likely inefficient and suboptimal.
+The source code of algorithms and data structures in this repository is not optimized for efficiency or accuracy.
 It is intentionally as pure and pseudo-code-like as possible.
-It may also contain various bugs and ignore corner-cases.
-The purpose of this library is purely to serve as a repository of reference implementations, to aid and maintain understanding.
+It may also ignore certain corner-cases for the sake of simplicity.
+The primary purpose of this library is to serve as a repository of reference implementations, to aid and maintain understanding.